A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports: Privacy Requirements Taxonomy

+If a regulation states that it requires both the controllers and the 3rd party authority to obtain consent for the processing of personal data, the logical operator in this scenario is \textit{AND}, and the software development teams must implement both child requirements in their system.
+As a data controller is the main actor in the regulations and frameworks we analysed in this study, the above scenario did not occur in our study.
+Thus, we did not refer to a specific requirement in our taxonomy.

-\subsection{Privacy Requirements Taxonomy}
+\section{Privacy Requirements Taxonomy}

-Our taxonomy consists a comprehensive set of 71 privacy requirements classified into 7 categories.
-The full version of the taxonomy is available in our replication package \cite{replicationpkg}.
-We now highlight some of the important requirements in each category (see Table \ref{tab:table1}).
-We note that there are typically four types of actors involved in a privacy requirement: (i) data subjects who provide their personal data for processing, give consent and determine their privacy preferences; (ii) data controllers who determine what data to be collected and the purpose of personal data collection and processing; (iii) data processors who process the personal data corresponding to the specified purpose and (iv) third parties who in case receive personal data from the controllers or processors.
+This section presents a taxonomy of privacy requirements that we have developed based on the GDPR, ISO/IEC 29100, Thailand PDPA and APEC privacy framework.
+Our taxonomy consists of a comprehensive set of 71 privacy requirements classified into 7 categories.
+The full version of the taxonomy can be found in online Annex \cite{reppkg-pridp}.
+We now highlight some of the important requirements in each category (see Table \ref{tab:sample-requirements}).
+We note that there are typically four types of roles involved in a privacy requirement: (i) data subjects who provide their personal data for processing, give consent and determine their privacy preferences; (ii) data controllers who determine what data to be collected and the purpose of personal data collection and processing; (iii) data processors who process the personal data corresponding to the specified purpose and (iv) third parties who in case receive personal data from the controllers or processors.